-This course provides an overview of the theoretical, empirical, and applied literature related to gender.
-Learners critically analyze research on gender and psychology; describe constructivist and essentialist perspectives to psychological issues related to gender; and relate course content to their own gendered experiences.
-Topics include sex and gender differences and similarities in physical development, mental abilities, mental health issues and coping, spirituality, personality, social behavior, gender socialization in the context of ethnicity and class, sexual orientation, health, workplace and media portrayal.
+This course will focus on an overview of the theoretical, empirical, and applied literature related to gender.
+Students will critically analyze research on gender and psychology, describe constructivist and essentialist perspectives to psychological issues related to gender, and relate course content to their own gendered experiences.
+Topics include sex and gender differences and similarities in physical development, mental abilities, mental health issues and coping, spirituality, personality, social behavior, gender socialization in the context of ethnicity and class, sexual orientation, health, workplace, and media portrayal.
+(3 credits)

 - ENG 101: English Composition 1

 - ENG 102: English Composition 2